-Welcome to the new home of Wilderness Search and Rescue Team !
+Welcome to the website for the Wilderness Search and Rescue Team

 Night is approaching........

 and the temperature is dropping quickly.
 Alone in the woods, you have somehow become separated from your camping party.
 You've spent hours trying to find your way back....now you are surely lost, as well as cold, tired, hungry and frightened.
 You sit beneath a large tree, gathering leaves, dirt and brush around you trying to keep warm.
 Your thirst is overwhelming. you wonder if you will live until morning.
 Darkness falls.
 Then without warning, you see a flicker of light, hear the crashing of branches and are suddenly descended upon by a large dog wearing an orange vest bearing the word "RESCUE" Her handler is not far behind bringing food, water, first aid and your survival.

 2014 RUN OF THE DEAD

 See Details Here